GraphingLib/GraphingLib/docs/handbook/smart_figure_advanced.rst

 Twin Axes
 =========

 The :class:`~graphinglib.SmartTwinAxis` class is very similar to :class:`~graphinglib.SmartFigure` but represents a single secondary axis.
 This object needs to be associated with a :class:`~graphinglib.SmartFigure` to be displayed and allows you to plot data with different scales on the same subplot.
 Similar to the :class:`~graphinglib.SmartFigure` you can customize its appearance with :py:meth:`~graphinglib.SmartTwinAxis.set_visual_params`, :py:meth:`~graphinglib.SmartTwinAxis.set_tick_params`, etc. and manage its elements with :py:meth:`~graphinglib.SmartTwinAxis.add_elements` and other methods.
+For more details, see the :class:`~graphinglib.SmartTwinAxis` class documentation.

 Creating Twin Axes
 ------------------